 Research suggests that one in five of us will suffer from an episode of mental illness at some point in our lives.
 That’s 20% of the population – a lot of people.
 The general public still don’t fully understand depression and mental health issues.
 People with depression still experience a sense of shame and taboo.

 Clinical depression is characterised by feelings of bleakness, of feeling there is no reason to cary on wth lilfe.
 Of not seeing why you are here on the planet.
 Physical Symptoms include extreme tiredness, an inability to concentrate.
 Difficulty communicating.
 A sense of being heavy almost as if wading through treacle.
 A complete loss of energy and focus.

 Dealing with depression as an employer

 As an employer, you may be faced with an employee becoming ill because of depression.
 Typical episodes of clinical depression take around 6-12 months to lift completely.
 For an employer, this is a long time to have a member of staff absent.
 Many people who have episodes of depression can be the hardest working.
-They can be the most ambitious and capable members of staff.
-They can occupy key roles within an organisation.
+They can be the most ambitious and capable members of the team.
+They can occupy critical roles within an organisation.

 So what can you as an employer do in this situation?
 There are several options you can take to help your member of staff recover and return to the workplace.

 1. Have a comprehensive healthcare policy